-Staging Film is a highly experimental project.
+Staging Film is an experimental cross-medium project.
 We are a community of theater makers exploring new ways to tell stories with film.
 We meld the contemporary American stage and screen to create short translations rather than adaptations.
 This means experimenting with untraditional techniques in cinematography, set design, sound design, and performance to record the visceral magic of theater on camera.
 The result is something that does not fit neatly into a defined medium, but rather shines in the liminal space between.

-STAGING FILM IS PARTNERED WITH THE TANK!
-OUR FIRST OFFICIAL SEASON IS COMMENCING IN SPRING 2018!
+STAGING FILM IS PARTNERED WITH THE TANK.

 STAGE & FILM COMBOS, PAST & PRESENT